-Review: Random variables and sampling theory: Probability distribution of a random variable.
+Review: random variables and sampling theory: probability distribution of a random variable.
 Expected value of a random variable.
 Expected value of a function of a random variable.
 Population variance of a discrete random variable and alternative expression for it.
 Expected value rules.
 Independence of two random variables.
 Population covariance, covariance and variance rules, and correlation.
 Sampling and estimators.
 Unbiasedness.
 Efficiency.
 Loss functions and mean square error.
 Estimators of variance, covariance and correlation.
 The normal distribution.
 Hypothesis testing.
 Type I error and the significance of a test.
-Type II error and the power of a test. t tests.
+Type II error and the power of a test.
+T tests.
 Confidence intervals.
 One-sided tests.
 Convergence in probability and plim rules.
+Consistency.
+Convergence in distribution (asymptotic limiting distributions) and the role of central limit theorems.

-Simple regression analysis: Simple regression model.
+Simple regression analysis: simple regression model.
 Derivation of linear regression coefficients.
 Interpretation of a regression equation.
 Important results relating to OLS regressions.
 Goodness of fit.